akka/akka-management/docs/src/main/paradox/akka-management.md

 Where the `name` of the entry should be unique to allow different route providers to be registered by different libraries and applications.

-The FQCN is the fully qualified class name of the `ManagementRoutesProvider`.
+The FQCN is the fully qualified class name of the `ManagementRouteProvider`.

 Route providers included by a library (from reference.conf) can be excluded by an application by using `""` or `null` as the FQCN of the named entry, for example: